 Sometimes the content of the pictures triggers memories that help me remember more details about the date and place, but those pictures are not too many.
 When I run into pictures from a particular event, I put them all together in a folder and create a precise folder name (Read How should you name your folders?)

-I create folders just like I would create folders for current pictures (Download my book to learn how to create efficient folders and keywords).
+Then I create folders for scanned photos just like I would create folders for current photos.
 The only difference is that I place them in the higher level folder called

-The fact that you don’t know the time and circumstances of these pictures will force you to group them generically by long time spans.
-This is the most important difference between scanned images and current regular pictures.
-That’s it !
+The fact that you don’t know the time and circumstances of these old photos will force you to group them generically by long time spans.
+This is the most important and challenging difference between scanned photos and current digital photos.